ynevet/dynamodb-doc-client-wrapper/README.md

 # amazon-dynamodb-doc-client-wrapper

+## Description

-A wrapper class around AWS DynamoDB document client for DynamoDB or DAX usages.
+A wrapper class around AWS DynamoDB document client that allows to easily initialize an AWS DynamoDB or AWS DAX client

 ## Installation:
 ```shell